ionic-team/capacitor-plugins/google-maps/README.md

 npx cap sync
 ```

+## API Keys

+To use the Google Maps SDK on any platform, API keys associated with an account _with billing enabled_ are required.
+These can be obtained from the [Google Cloud Console](https://console.cloud.google.com).
+This is required for all three platforms, Android, iOS, and Javascript.
+Additional information about obtaining these API keys can be found in the [Google Maps documentation](https://developers.google.com/maps/documentation/android-sdk/overview) for each platform.

 ## iOS

 The Google Maps SDK supports the use of showing the users current location via `enableCurrentLocation(bool)`.
 To use this, Apple requires privacy descriptions to be specified in `Info.plist`: